3d Modularity Revisited: Examples

 \subsubsection{Other Examples}

 In Tables \ref{tab:the_big_one} and \ref{tab:the_smaller_one} we compile an extensive list of Seifert manifolds, for which we record the relevant $\widetilde {\rm SL}_2(\ZZ)$ representation $\Theta^{m+K}$ and its corresponding natural components labelled by the elements of the set $\sigma^{m+K}$.
 For all these cases, we have verified the Modularity Conjecture \ref{con:modularity}.
-We use the notation $\sigma_{\hat Z}$ to denote the set of components in $\Theta^{m+K}$ that are seen in the $\hat Z$-invariants, with and without defects, of the three-manifold in question.
-The Modularity Conjecture \ref{con:modularity} in particular implies $\sigma^{m+K}=\sigma_{\hat Z}$.
+We use the notation $\sigma^{(M_3)}$ to denote the set of components in $\Theta^{m+K}$ that are seen in the $\hat Z$-invariants, with and without defects, of the three-manifold in question.
+The Modularity Conjecture \ref{con:modularity} in particular implies $\sigma^{m+K}=\sigma^{(M_3)}$.
 In Table \ref{tab:the_smaller_one} we list the cases for which the Weil representation is of the form $\Theta^{m+K}$ \eqref{dfn:projB}.
 As explained in \S\ref{sec:Modularity}, sometimes these Weil representations defined through \eqref{dfn:projB} are reducible and one needs an additional projection \eqref{irred_weil} to obtain the corresponding irreducible subrepresentation $\Theta^{m+K,{\rm{irr}}}$.
 Interestingly, these also appear as modular representations for $\hat Z$-invariants for Seifert manifolds with three singular fibres.
 In Table \ref{tab:the_smaller_one} we record some examples where $\Theta^{m+K,{\rm{irr}}}$ appear.
-We use the notation of writing $m+K$ and skip writing the identity element in $K$ (cf. \cite{Conway:1979qga}).